mluerig/RR/README.md

 ---
 ### 0) Downloads

+**R**
-R (I assume you have R and Rstudio installed):
+I assume you have R and Rstudio installed
 ```
 install.packages(c("rmarkdown","knitr" ,"ggplot2","shiny","plotly", "rgl", "rggobi"))
 ```

+**Python (3.6)**
-Python (if you have yet to intall python I recommend https://conda.io/miniconda.html).
-To install packages go to your terminal and use `conda install`
+if you have yet to intall python I recommend https://conda.io/miniconda.html.
+To install packages go to your terminal and use `conda install`:

 ```
-conda install spyder os pandas bokeh
+conda install os pandas bokeh

-# then run
+conda install spyder
 spyder
 ```
+I will use the `spyder` IDE for python, but Rstudio can also interpret .py scripts.

 ### 1) Overview